Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/kvm-docker-ltb-architecture.md

 The backend is accessible via API and an Admin Web UI.
 It is responsible for the following tasks:

-- parse the yaml topology files
+- Parse the yaml topology files
-- deploy/destroy the containers and vms
+- Deploy/destroy the containers and vms
-- expose status of lab deployments
+- Expose status of lab deployments
-- expose information on how to access the deployed containers and vms
+- Expose information on how to access the deployed containers and vms
-- provide remote ssh capabilities
+- Provide remote ssh capabilities
-- provide remote Wireshark capture capabilities
+- Provide remote Wireshark capture capabilities
-- manage reservations (create, delete, etc.)
+- Manage reservations (create, delete, etc.)
-- expose node resource usage
+- Expose node resource usage
-- user management
+- User management
-- expose information about a device (version, groups, configuration, etc)
+- Expose information about a device (version, groups, configuration, etc)

 It is composed of the following components: